cerplot/luigi/doc/luigi_patterns.rst

             # continue with reduced resources
             ...

-Monitoring task pipelines
+Monitoring step pipelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Luigi comes with some existing ways in :py:mod:`luigi.notifications` to receive
-notifications whenever tasks crash.
+notifications whenever steps crash.
 Email is the most common way.

-The above mentioned range tools for recurring tasks not only implement
+The above mentioned range tools for recurring steps not only implement
 reliable scheduling for you, but also emit events which you can use to
 set up delay monitoring.
 That way you can implement alerts for when
 jobs are stuck for prolonged periods lacking input data or otherwise